Merce-ksa/myWeather/README.md

 ```

 ## API OpenWeather
-To obtain the meteorological information, the [OpenWeather](https://openweathermap.org/forecast5) API has been used.
+To obtain the meteorological information, I have used the [OpenWeather](https://openweathermap.org/forecast5) API.